View Document Text

 We believe a written and comprehensive financial plan is the foundation which will guide you through every financial

 decision you make.
-Our planning is comprehensive and incorporates all aspects of a client’s life, including but not
+Our planning is comprehensive and incorporates all aspects of a Client’s life, including but not limited

 With a thorough understanding of your objectives and needs, we work with you to formulate a plan that includes an

-and measure your progress to remain aligned with your plan.
-This process keeps our understanding of your situation
+measure your progress to remain aligned with your plan.
+This process keeps our understanding of your situation fresh

-fresh and allows us to update your plan as needed.
-We charge separately for financial planning as detailed below in
+and allows us to update your plan as needed.
+We charge separately for financial planning as detailed below in Item 5

 Clients are under no obligation to implement their financial plan through CAP or engage the services of any CAP